 - Make a separate place for writing in your home where children can write away from distraction.

-- Ask them lots of question once a child finishes drawing like what they have made?
+- Ask them lots of questions once a child finishes drawing like what they have made?
 What is the boy doing?
 Can you tell me a story about this? etc.

 - Just practice, practice and practice.
 Writing needs lots and lots of practice.
 If a child is finding it hard let them trace over the letters.
 By repeating this activity, your child will begin to understand how to form letters.